Act II Global Acquisition Corp. – Consenus Indicates Potential -90.7% Downside

 Act II Global Acquisition Corp. with ticker code (ACTT) now have 1 analysts in total covering the stock.
 The consensus rating is ‘None’.
-The target price ranges between 0.93 and 0.93 and has a mean target at 0.93.
-Given that the stocks previous close was at 9.95 this is indicating there is a potential downside of -90.7%.
-The 50 day moving average now sits at 9.89 and the 200 moving average now moves to 10.
-The company has a market capitalisation of $374m.
-You can visit the company’s website by visiting: 0
+The range between the high target price and low target price is between 0.93 and 0.93 with the average target price sitting at 0.93.
+With the stocks previous close at 9.98 this would indicate that there is a downside of -90.7%.
+The day 50 moving average is 9.87 and the 200 day MA is 10.
+The market capitalisation for the company is $374m.
+Find out more information at: 0

 Act II Global Acquisition Corp. does not have significant operations.
 It focuses on effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization, or similar business combination with one or more businesses in the consumer packaged goods and other consumables, and hospitality businesses.
 The company was founded in 2018 and is based in New York, New York.